-As a good first troubleshooting measure, turn off file sync and then turn it on again.
-Choose Preferences from the gear menu, and from the Files tab, choose Sync On/Off.
+As a good first troubleshooting measure, pause file sync and then resume it again.
 This step alone can help resolve many syncing issues.
 Do one of the following depending on your version of Creative Cloud desktop app:

 |S. No.||Error message||Solution